 Project Portfolio Management (PPM) is a part of overall business planning that is taking off in the business world — it’s something that is expected to grow on the global market, a multibillion-dollar industry that adds specific kinds of functionality to business software.

 The essential use of PPM tools relates to scheduling and general project management.
-By aggregating data and composing excellent reports and analysis, PPM software can help companies track project progress through every stage.
+By aggregating data and composing excellent reports and analysis, these tools can help companies track project progress through every stage.
 With transparent end-to-end process visibility, companies are able to make business processes more efficient, automate aspects of business, and otherwise innovate for the 21st century.

 Here are some of the most popular PPM tools on the market that companies are looking at to upgrade to a more sophisticated project management solution: